 Everyone can make a difference.
 We can all have an impact on the world around us; on the lives of our friends, family and colleagues, or people who are on the other side of the world.

 It's becoming increasingly clear that whilst targeting a financial return with your investments was once the only focus for investors, this is anything but the case today.
-More and more investors want to see their investments have an impact - societal, economical or otherwise - and are driven to seeking out such investment opportunities.
+More and more investors want to see their investments have an impact - societal, economic or otherwise - and are driven to seek out such investment opportunities.

 And with the availability of, and accessibility to, such investment opportunities, there is very little reason why we can't all be impact investors.